sagepublishing/text_cleaning/contribute.md

 # Contributing

 Collecting and cleaning text can be time-consuming.
-We've started a list of corpora and text cleaning tools or code to make NLP preprocessing easier, but we need your help!
+We've created a list of corpora, text cleaning tools, and code to make NLP pre-processing easier -- but we need your help!
+With your contributions, our list of resources can grow and be shared with the NLP community.

 ## Guidelines